laxmankrishnamurti/System-Design/02-(Micro-Frontends)/M-02(Module Bundler)/Micro-Frontend Bundlers/01-Webpack/02-Documentation/01-Guides/01-gettingStarted.md

   - Can be static
   - Can be dynamic

-So, we know that webpack is a bundler and it's job is to combine these files while are in different-different modules, into a single module.
+So, we know that webpack is a bundler and it's job is to combine these files while are in different-different modules, into a single module/bundle so that our application can load fast and give a better user experience.